Eagle Rock Residents Pushing for a Slimmer Colorado Boulevard

 The Department of Transportation, given that Colorado Boulevard is a major thoroughfare between Glendale and Pasadena, is trying not to slow down traffic.
 Otherwise there will be bottlenecks.
 We have had a couple of accidents on Colorado not too long ago.

 Huizar goes on to say that his office would be interested in proposals that would reduce the capacity from six lanes to four.
 But its really sort of amazing to hear that LADOT doesn’t want to slow down traffic on the road when residents aren’t just asking for slow traffic, but complaining that traffic is regularly speeding.
 Huizar himself explains how this can happen:

 As people get off the 2 freeway and head west, they go downhill and speed naturally without stepping on the gas.

-Severin Martinez, author of Walk Eagle Rock, echos Huizar’s rationale for how easy it is to speed on Colorado.
+An author at Walk Eagle Rock, echos Huizar’s rationale for how easy it is to speed on Colorado.
 However, Martinez shows a lot less compassion for the speeders than his elected leader: